freedomofpress/securedrop-workstation/README.md

 ### Staging Environment

-The staging environment differs from a production envionment in that it builds a local RPM, installs it in dom0, uses the dom0 package repository configuration for future updates of the RPM package from the https://yum-test.securedrop.org repository, and makes it so that you receive the latest nightlies of the workstation components, such as the SecureDrop Client.

 #### Update `dom0`, `fedora-36`, `whonix-gw-16` and `whonix-ws-16` templates

-Updates to these VMs will be provided by the installer and updater, but to ensure they are up to date prior to install, it will be easier to debug, should something go wrong.
+Updates to these VMs will be performed by the installer and updater, but updating them prior to install makes it easier to debug any errors.

 Before proceeding to updates, we must ensure that `sys-whonix` can bootstrap to the Tor network.
 In the Qubes menu, navigate to `sys-whonix` and click on `Anon Connection Wizard` and click `Next` and ensure the Tor Bootstrap process completes successfully.